Grilled Pork Tenderloin

 How to grill pork tenderloin

-pork tenderloin marinating in bag.
+pork tenderloin grilling in a pan.

 Arman’s recipe tips